-Health benefits for baby.
-Breast milk naturally contains all the nutrition your baby needs.
-The nutrients in your breast milk also change over time to fulfill your baby’s changing nutritional needs.
+There are several advantages to breastfeeding.
+Breast milk naturally contains the nutrition your baby needs.
+As your baby grows, the nutrients in your breast milk change.
+This fulfills your baby’s changing nutritional needs.
 Breast milk is easier to digest than formula.
-It is full of antibodies that help protect your baby from infections.
-In addition, studies suggest that breastfed children may have higher intelligence scores than those who are not breastfed.
+It also is full of antibodies that help protect your baby from infections.

 Breastfed babies may be less likely to have:

-Health benefits for you.
-Breastfeeding helps your uterus shrink to the size it was before pregnancy.
-It can also help you lose some of your pregnancy weight because your body naturally burns calories to produce breast milk.
-Your periods won’t return for several months (though you shouldn’t count on breastfeeding as birth control).
-Prolactin, the milk-making hormone, seems to produce a special calmness in mothers.
-Breastfeeding mothers also may have less stress (and miss less work if they’re working) because their babies are sick less often.
+Breastfeeding can benefit you as well as your baby.
+It helps your uterus shrink to the size it was before pregnancy.
+It can also help you lose some of your pregnancy weight.
+This is because your body burns calories to produce breast milk.
+Your periods won’t return for several months while breastfeeding.
+However, breastfeeding is not a form of birth control.

 In addition, mothers who breastfeed may be less likely to have:

-Mother-baby bond.
-The time you spend breastfeeding is a quiet, enjoyable time for interacting with your baby.
+- Mother-baby bond.
+Breastfeeding provides time to interact with your baby one-on-one.
 The physical contact comforts both of you and makes your baby feel more secure.

-Less expense.
+- Less expense.
 Breast milk is free.
-You’ll buy only a few things — nursing bras, nursing pads and perhaps a breast pump if you plan to "express" milk to give to your baby.
-It’s estimated that breastfeeding can save you thousands of dollars a year, depending on the brand of formula that would have been used instead.
+There are only a few things you may need to buy.
+These include nursing bras, nursing pads, and a breast pump if you plan to pump milk to give to your baby.

-Environmental benefits.
-You won’t have formula cans to throw away or use water and energy washing bottles, for example.
+- Environmental benefits.
+You won’t have formula cans or bottle liners to throw away.
+You’ll also use less water and energy washing bottles.

 I need to go back to work.
 Can I still breastfeed my baby?

 Yes.
-If possible, try to find a caregiver who is close to your workplace so you can visit your baby at least once during the day to breastfeed.
-You can also pump and store your breast milk during the workday.
-(You can buy or rent an electric or hand-operated breast pump.)
-Then, your baby’s caregiver can feed him or her bottles of your breast milk when you’re not together.
+If possible, try to find a caregiver who is close to your workplace.
+This may allow you to visit your baby at least once during the day to breastfeed.
+You also can pump and store your breast milk while at work.
+You can buy or rent an electric or hand-operated breast pump.
+Then, the caregiver can feed your baby bottles of your breast milk.

-If you want to continue breastfeeding your baby after you return to work, try to plan ahead.
-Talk to your employer about the time you’ll need during the day to visit your baby or pump.
-If you’re planning to pump, you will need a private room equipped with electricity (for an electric pump).
+If you decide to do this, try to plan ahead.
+Talk to your employer about the time you’ll need each day to visit your baby and/or pump.
+If you plan to pump, you will need a private room that has electricity (for an electric pump).